warranttsai/event-management-system-graphql/README.md

 - MongoDB

 ## Features
+- Responsive and intuitive user interface
 - Event creation and management
 - Event booking and registration
-- Responsive and intuitive user interface
+- Viewing the current event list
+- Filter the event kust

 ## Getting Started
 To get started with the project, follow these steps: